cnobles/iGUIDE/README.md

 ```

 ### An Example Run
 To perform a local test of running the iGUIDE informatic pipeline, run the below code after installing.
 This block first activates your conda environment, 'iguide' by default, and then creates a test directory within the analysis directory.
 The run information is stored in the run specific configuration file (config file).
 Using the '-np' flag with the snakemake call will perform a dry-run (won't actually process anything) and print the commands to the terminal, so you can see what snakemake is about to perform.
 Next, the test data is moved to the input directory underneath the new test run directory.
 Then the entirety of processing can start.
-Using the '--dag' flag and piping the output to 'dot -Tsvg' will generate a vector graphic of the directed acyclic graph (dag) workflow that snakemake will follow given the data provided.

 ```
 # If conda is not in your path ...